Jacqui Lewis - October 2020

 Enter via fruit and vegetables, go across the back for meat and dairy, and up the other side for bakery / deli.

 The rest is marketing - lots of time wasting, processed, low nutrient foods we just don’t need, and a high proportion of the temptation we just don’t need.
+Be mindful of the food you buy and be sure to avoid food temptations or cravings.
+Doing so can help a lot it achieving your WLS goals.

 Since when did we need a whole aisle of different cereals to choose from!
 Oats, soaked over night with some nuts and seeds, top with frozen berries and yoghurt = FOOD!!